RadioData

 As much country music research has shown, the genre’s industry was developed in the 1920s on a musical colour line – one that segregated music not by musical style, but by race and geography.
 The categories chosen a century ago, “hillbilly” and “race”, may no longer be used today (replaced with “country” and “soul” or “R&B”), but they have reinforced the white racial framing of the genre throughout its history through the development of country radio, the recording industry and of the industry’s popularity charts, as well as the algorithms that underpin streaming services.
 This racial frame has also been perpetuated through continual discussion about “authenticity” that serves to create barriers for artists that are Black, Indigenous, and Musicians of Color who are put in a position of defending their place in the genre.

-Growing out of the preliminary research findings of the two SongData projects, RadioData projects have centred on exploring issues of equity, diversity and inclusion on the weekly and yearend reports generated by country format radio.
+Growing out of the preliminary research findings of the two SongData projects, RadioData research has centred on exploring issues of equity, diversity and inclusion on the weekly and yearend reports generated by country format radio.
 This work was born out of conversations with the advocacy group Woman of Music Action Network, and led to the publication of three reports on the declining representation of female artists on the format with the group.
 In these reports, we documented a 66% decline in the number of songs by women within the Top 150 songs on the yearend reports between 2000 and 2018, coupled with a drastic decline in spins for those songs – to a low of 8.9% of spins for their songs by 2018.
 This report was followed up with a study of the time of day of airplay, which addressed the distribution of spins for songs by women across the five dayparts.
 These projects led to a partnership with CMT’s EqualPlay Campaign, an initiative that advocates for inclusive programming on country radio.
 Released in February 2020, the EqualPlay report advanced an intersectional framework to focus on radio programming in 2019, and demonstrated the cyclic relationship between radio programming, chart activity, streaming algorithms and nominations for CMA awards within the industry.

 Projects currently under development include studies of Top 40, R&B, Rock and Adult Contemporary formats, as well as individual station playlists.
 Of particular interest are issues related to inclusion and diversity on Canadian radio formats, and how stations comply with Canadian Content regulations.